|ul. Bydgoska 80, 64-920 Piła

 What are the plans for the future of the speedway stadium in Piła?

-In December 2020, the city authorities announced their intention to thoroughly modernise the stadium.
-In October 2021 it was announced that the project would receive funding from the Government's Fund Polish Deal (Polski Ład) of PLN 16.65 million.
-Construction is due to begin in autumn 2022.
+In December 2020, the city authorities announced their intention to extensively modernize the stadium.
+In October 2021, it was announced that the project would receive funding from the Government's "Polski Ład" Fund in the amount of PLN 16.65 million.
+Due to the high costs and difficulties in awarding the tender, as well as problems in obtaining planning permission, work is only scheduled to start in February 2024 and will last until the end of 2024.